zaro0508/packer-ami-template/README.md

 __Note__: The image will automatically be named gitrepo-branch (i.e. MyRepo-master)

 ### Versioning
 Versions are managed by git tags.
-When the tag is pushed travis will build an AMI version with that tag number.
+When a tag is pushed travis will build an AMI for that tag.
+Tag builds are immutable for downstream dependencies.
+Once a tag build is generated the AMI for that build will never go away.

 __Note__: The image will automatically be named gitrepo-tag (i.e. MyRepo-v1.0.0)